BasileBron/Brain-And-Behavior/README.md

 ## Drugs
 A drug is any substance (other than food that provides nutritional support) that, when inhaled, injected, smoked, consumed, absorbed via a patch on the skin, or dissolved under the tongue causes a physiological (and often psychological) change in the body.

-It is important to know that we don't know the exact effect of drugs on the brain. i.g we are aware of the main and obvious effect of Marijuana and cocain for example, but these drugs are doing a lot of things that we are not precisely aware yet.
+It is important to know that **we don't know the exact effect of drugs on the brain**.
+**i.g** We are aware of the main and obvious effect of Marijuana and cocaine for example, but these drugs are doing a lot of things that we are not precisely aware yet.

 ### Alcohol